mgm52/cot-transparency/README.md

 - **Bias-consistency training shows weak-to-strong generalisation in training data.**
   - In Experiment 2, training GPT-4o-mini on GPT-3.5-turbo's BCT completions still managed to significantly reduce bias (for the two types of non-Positional bias I tested), with e.g. Distractor Fact biased answer % reducing from 28.09% (Control) to 24.64% (BCT) - albeit with a negative effect on general reasoning performance.
 This attests to the strength of the BCT approach at reducing bias.
 - **Sarcasm-smart bias may affect some model's ability to reason.**
   - In Experiment 3, I devised a new type of bias based on my observation of hyperbolic interactions with diffusion models - Sarcasm-Smart.
 I found that while the bias didn't affect baseline GPT-4o-mini, it seemed to have a significant effect on the 4o-mini "Control" model (trained on unbiased completions) at certain datasets.
-For example, Hellaswag biased answer % increasing from 13.53% to 18.06% for the Control model, while the baseline and BCT models remained unaffected.
+For example, Hellaswag biased answer % increased from 13.53% to 18.06% for the Control model, while the baseline and BCT models remained unaffected.
 This may imply a certain brittleness introduced by the Control's unbiased finetuning, or at the very least that the Sarcasm-Smart bias is worth further investigation as a source of incorrectness in LLMs.

 # Sample training data
 We (me and the original BCT authors) provide samples of the training data in the [dataset_dumps/train](dataset_dumps/train) folder, enough to replicate the standard intervention as described in the BCT paper.
 This is split into `gpt4o-mini-2024-07-18` and `gpt35-turbo-0613` training sets.